Sophie Sumner: Britain's Next Top Model Cycle 5

+Britain's Next Top Model Cycle 6

+With Joy McLaren eliminated, Sumner appeared in the season finale of Britain's Next Top Model Cycle 6 with fellow contestant Jade McSorley and previous winners, Lucy Ratcliffe, Lauren McAvoy, Alex Evans and Mecia Simson from Britain's Next Top Model Cycles 1, 3, 4 and 5, respectively, to participate in the final runway show with Tiffany Pisani who later won the series and eventual runner up and America's Next Top Model Cycle 18: British Invasion contestant, Alisha White.

 Winning America's Next Top Model Cycle 18: British Invasion

-America's Next Top Model, Cycle 18 "British Invasion" premiered on 29 February 2012.
-It involved seven American model hopefuls against seven British all-stars from Britain's Next Top Model.
-Sumner was chosen as one of the seven British All-Stars to compete, including both her former fellow Cycle 5 contestants Annaliese Dayes (seventh place) and Ashley Brown (fourth place).
-The other Britain's Next Top Model girls appearing were second runner-up Jasmia Robinson of Cycle 2, runner-up Louise Watts of Cycle 3, runner-up Catherine Thomas of Cycle 4, and runner-up Alisha White of Cycle 6.
+America's Next Top Model Cycle 18: British Invasion premiered on 29 February 2012.
+It involved seven US contestants hopefuls against seven British all-star contestants from Britain's Next Top Model.
+Sumner was chosen as one of the seven British All-Star contestants to compete, including both her former fellow Cycle 5 contestants Annaliese Dayes who was the seventh contestant eliminated and Ashley Brown who was the tenth contestant eliminated.
+The other Britain's Next Top Model contestants appearing were last contestant eliminated Jasmia Robinson of Cycle 2 and Louise Watts, Catherine Thomas and Alisha White from Cycles 3, 4 and 6, respectively, who all runner-up.

 The judges said of her personality that it "lit up a room", leading to Sumner being labeled "Illuminata" by Tyra Banks herself.
 Over her stay, Sumner won three challenges and received two first call-outs.
-In the final judging, the judges selected Sumner over the runner-up Laura LaFrate.
-Sumner became the fifth winner to have never appeared in the bottom two during her time on Top Model.
+In the final judging, the judges selected Sumner over the runner-up Laura LaFrate from America.
+Sumner became the fifth winner to have never appeared in the bottom two during her time on America’s Top Model.

 Sumner became the first-ever foreign winner of America's Next Top Model.